Did I Give My Son ADHD?

 M is led off to another room with another researcher.
 Later he tells me he played on a computer.
 It was fun, he says.
 I stay in this little windowless room, gray walls and gray floor and empty but for a desk, two chairs, and a box of tissues.
 I shift in my wooden chair and my knee bangs the desk loudly.
 It hurts.
 The researcher across from me winces.
 I want to cry.
 She asks me endless questions.
 I tell her everything.
 I gut myself like a fish and give her everything I have.

 Was it a normal pregnancy? she asks.
-I think about those days, the summer of 2001.
+I think about those summer days.
 Because of my husband’s job, we were living in Kiev then, and I clearly remember the blue of the sky and the little old ladies selling bunches of flowers in the Metro.
 On the day I found out I wasn’t alone in my body anymore, I couldn’t believe my luck.
 This baby was planned and hoped for.
 Even when the morning sickness began, and my own blood felt like poison in my veins, and a good day was only vomiting 5 or 10 times, I had this sense of deep peace.